-- Any health and safety matters that they cannot deal with directly are brought to the attention of the Management Team and Senior Management Team. - Significant hazards arising out of their maintenance activities are identified and suitable risk assessments undertaken, which will include general workplace risks, substance risks, equipment risks etc. - Safety measures and controls identified by risk assessments are implemented. - Employees, visitors, contractors and pupils are provided with suitable and sufficient information, instruction and training to enable compliance with this policy and legal standards. - Will implement a system to manage health and safety within their teams, which may include a schedule of inspection; service and maintenance arrangements for equipment and services; accident investigation arrangements. - Equipment and substances are suitable for the purpose they are used.
+- Significant hazards arising out of their maintenance activities are identified and suitable risk assessments undertaken, which will include general workplace risks, substance risks, equipment risks etc. - Safety measures and controls identified by risk assessments are implemented. - Employees, visitors, contractors and pupils are provided with suitable and sufficient information, instruction and training to enable compliance with this policy and legal standards. - Will implement a system to manage health and safety within their teams, which may include a schedule of inspection; service and maintenance arrangements for equipment and services; accident investigation arrangements. - Equipment and substances are suitable for the purpose they are used.

-Health and Safety Adviser:
+Health and Safety Advisor:

-In line with current legislation we have appointed, Damian Diomede, Shane O'Neill, Darren Fox and Jon Painter to act as our in-house health and safety advisor under Regulation 7 of the Management of Health and Safety at Work Regulations.
+In line with current legislation we have appointed, Daniel Kellock to act as our in-house health and safety advisor under Regulation 7 of the Management of Health and Safety at Work Regulations.